Dheuster/AFT-FO4Edition/readme.txt

   - Fixed bug where Codsworth could interrupt/break spouse rescue
   - Fixed bug where factions (AI) could be lost during uninstall/unamanage

+  1.18 : ( Compiled against FO4 version 1.10.89.0.0 )
+  - Fixed bug where initialization would fail outside the commonwealth.
+  - Fixed bug where initialization could fail if user was using PipPad.
+  - Fixed bug where radio could stop working after interjection or rescuing spouse.
+  - Fixed bug where AFT Camp firepit wasn't linked to storage until next Camp Setup.
+  - Fixed bug where Cannibal Events were ignored by Affinity System
+  - Fixed bug where followers often became immortal after trading with them.

 -------------------------------------------------------------------------------
 XI.
 Credits
 -------------------------------------------------------------------------------